joshuadavidnelson/archived-post-status/readme.txt

 This plugin allows you to archive your WordPress content similar to the way you archive your e-mail.

-* Makes a new post status available in the dropdown called "Archived"
+* Makes a new post status available in the dropdown called Archived
 * Unpublish your posts and pages without having to trash them
 * Compatible with posts, pages and custom post types